Amazon Elastic Compute Cloud: Pricing

 On Demand EC2 instances are priced per hour.
 An example of this pricing would be $0.096 per hour for a Linux, m5.large, EC2 instance in the us-east-1 region.
 Pricing will vary based on the instance type, region, and operating system of the instance.
 Public on-demand pricing for EC2 can be found on the AWS website.

 The other pricing models for EC2 have different pricing models.

 Spot instances also have a cost per instance hour, but the cost will change on a regular basis based on the supply of EC2 spot capacity.

 Reserved Instances and Compute Savings plans are priced per hour.
-Each of these reservation tools have their own price per hour based on the payment option, term and reservation product being used.
+Each of these reservation tools has its own price per hour based on the payment option, term and reservation product being used.
 These prices are locked in for either a 1-year or 3-year term.

 Amazon EC2 price varies from $2.5 per month for "nano" instance with 1 vCPU and 0.5 GB RAM on board to "xlarge" type of instances with 32 vCPU and 488 GB RAM billed up to $3997.19 per month.

 The charts above show how Amazon EC2 pricing is compared to similar Cloud Computing services: Microsoft Azure, Google Cloud Platform, Kamatera, and Vultr.